sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 ### 4. Findings

-Before taking a look at the results obtained in this paper, let us go through the assumptions that were considered during the setup.
+Before taking a look at the results obtained in this paper, let us go through the **assumptions** that were considered during the setup.

 - The experiment was run on 15 English tasks.
 This includes 8 single sentence and 7 sentence pair tasks.
 - The authors experimented with the RoBERTa-large model.
    They did run the experiment with both BERT and RoBERTa and found that the latter model performed better.
 - When we saw the automatic generation of prompts in section 3, you would have noticed the automatic generation of templates and selection of label words were separate.
 The authors compared these two techniques along with a combined automatic generation of templates and label words and noticed that automatic templates worked best and hence they continue to use this for the rest of the experiment.
-- In section 3.2, we observed the automatic generation of prompts.
+- In [Section 3.2](#32-automatic-prompt-generation), we observed the automatic generation of prompts.
 It was evident that generating templates and selecting label words were distinct processes.
 The authors conducted a comparison between these two approaches and a combination of template and label word generation.
 They found out that automatic templates had better performance compared to other techniques, thus they utilized this for the remainder of the experiment.
 - The number of training samples used was set to 16.
 - The size of the training and development sets are equal.
 This is done so that the experiment is run on a true few-shot setting.
 - The performance was measured across 5 random splits of the training and developement sets D<sub>train</sub> and D<sub>dev</sub> to obtain better estimation of variance and robust performance.